yast/yast-network/doc/network-ng.md

                             +--------+

 Obviously, we should implement configuration readers and writers for whathever backend we would like to support.
-At this point of time, only `Sysconfig` and `Autoinst` are supported.
+At this point of time, only `Wicked` and `Autoinst` are supported.

 ### The Configuration Classes